andreataglia/jlite-compiler/README.md

 ## Tests

-The parsers has been tested using the .j files in the folders test_ok and test_ko which in turn contain good syntax code and wrong written code.
+The parsers has been tested using the files in the folders test_ok/typecheck and test_ko/typecheck which in turn contain good syntax code and wrong written code.

 ## Notes